Free and Low-Cost Marriage Counseling for Veterans

 - The Red Cross Information and Referral Service for Military Families connects veterans with free or low-cost mental health services in their communities.
 The Red Cross even has a free Hero Care app for Android and Apple that can help you quickly find local emergency and non-emergency resources.

-- Local chapters of the United Way often provide information and referrals to free and low-cost community resources for veterans, and sometimes offer their own programs.
+- The United Way has local chapters that provide information and referrals to free and low-cost local resources, including resources for veterans.
+They sometimes offer their own programs as well.

-Active-duty service members and veterans who served after September 11, 2001, you and your loved ones can access free or low-cost marriage counseling through the following organizations:
+If you’re an active-duty service member or veteran who served after September 11, 2001, you and your loved ones can access free or low-cost marriage counseling through the following organizations:

 - The Camaraderie Foundation provides scholarships for free counseling to post-9/11 military veterans, active-duty service members, and their families.
 To access this program, you need to complete a free scholarship application form on the foundation’s website.